 At Cathay Bank, we understand that everyone goes through difficult times and that’s why we are here to help.
 We may be able to make your mortgage more affordable by evaluating your eligibility for either home retention or non-home retention options.
 The longer you wait, or the further you fall behind on your payments, the harder it will be to find a solution.

 Contact us right away so we can assist you with your loan.
-Please call our Special Assets Department at 888-868-8896 between 9:00 a.m. to 5:00 p.m.
+Please call our Mortgage Special Servicing Team at 800-922-8429 and select Loans option 4 between 8:30 a.m to 5:30 p.m.
 Pacific Time, Monday through Friday, to discuss your options.

 The available home retention options you may be eligible for include: